max-mapper/get-dat/markdown/02-link.md

 ## `dat share`

 First, let's create a link to share these files.
-In the browser window, type:
+In the virtual terminal in the browser window, type:

 ```
 $ dat share